jdweeks/stamina/README.md

 All development for this project has been done locally up to this juncture.
 The API is hosted locally and connects to a local Mongo database.
 To start hacking as is, you'll need MongoDB and Node.js installed on your machine.
 Issues and pull requests are welcome.

 ### Getting Started
-1. `git clone` the reposity or download it as an archive.
+1. `git clone` this repository or download it as an archive.
 2. Go to the `stamina-master` directory in your terminal.
 Install dependencies. `npm install`
 3. On Linux: Start the mongo daemon in the background. `sudo service mongod start`
    On OSX: Start the mongo daemon in the background. `mongod &`